matterpoll/matterpoll/README.md

 ## Installation

 1. Go to the [releases page of this GitHub repository](https://github.com/matterpoll/matterpoll/releases/latest) and download the latest release for your Mattermost server.
-2. Upload this file in the Mattermost **System Console > Plugins > Plugin Management** page to install the plugin.
-To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#custom-plugins).
-3. You should set **Enable integrations to override usernames** and **Enable integrations to override profile picture icons** in **System Console > Custom Integrations** to `true`.
+2. In Mattermost, open **Main Menu > Plugin Marketplace** to install and configure Matterpoll.

 ## Settings
 You can configure Matterpoll from **System Console > Plugins > Matterpoll**.